timrogers/taskforce-php/README.md

 This library is a work in progress, and will allow you to quickly access methods of the Taskforce API from within your scripts written in [PHP](http://php.net).

+**Just to warn, there's a fair chance that this library is going to break in a little while when we make some changes to the API authentication system - I'll get it fixed very quickly though.
+In fact, the fix is ready to go and can be committed when the time comes, so have no fear and stay tunes!**

 ### API Methods

 To use the methods, you need to create a new Taskforce object.
 This takes two parameters, the user's username and their password.
 Save this object to a variable, and then you can call the methods on that user. **The only exception to this is the createUser() method, which is a static function called through Taskforce::createUser("username", "password").** If you're confused, take a look at test.php to see how things work.